-I remember finishing the book in under a week, laughing at every page.
+I remember finishing the book in under a week, laughing at every chapter.
 I remember reading it a second time because I could not afford another book.
 I still have the copy.
 I have not read it again.
 I tried to give it to a neighbor once.
-He was suffering from a bad case of poison ivy and could not work.
+He was suffering from poison ivy and could not work.
 He wanted something fun to read, but his Christian sensibilities would not let him read Heinlein.
 Score one for Loki.

-Many years later Time Enough for Love, Volumes 1 & 2 made it to my iPod through my Audible subscription.
+Many years later, Time Enough for Love, Volumes 1 & 2 made it to my iPod through my Audible subscription.
 Time Enough for Love was originally published in 1973.
 Given its content, I can’t imagine it would have made its way to my small Kansas town.
-Criticisms of the book center on the sexual relations of Lazarus Long.
-You see, under various Nom de plumes, he has slept with everyone related to him.
-He even skips back in time to fall in love with his mother, completing the circle of life and tying a bow on his long-winded story.
-I wonder whether the same critics root for Jamie Lannister, tune in for the latest royal scandal, and insist on purebred dogs.
+Puritan criticism of the book center on the sexual relations of Lazarus Long.
+Under various Nom-de-plumes, he sleeps with everyone related to him.
+He even skips back in time to fall in love with his mother, completing the circle of life, and tying a bow on his long-winded story.
+I wonder whether the same critics root for Jaime Lannister, tune in for the latest royal scandal, and insist on purebred dogs.

 Lazarus’s need to interbreed is part of the Howard Families storyline, a group choosing mates based on their lifespans, all with the goal of producing Woodrow Wilson Smith, the man who would live forever.

 If you can get past your puritan outrage at the stories framing, you find a work that meanders like The Brothers Karamazov.
 It could end with a single sentence, but you don’t want it to.
 You enjoy the tales from this man’s extended life and want to hear more.